What This System Does

 Upload CSV

-POST /outbound/upload?type={daily|delta}
+POST /outbound/upload?type={full|delta}

 Parameters:

-• type: "daily" (full replace) or "delta" (update only)
+• type: "full" (full replace) or "delta" (add/update/remove)

 Body: